 Gagging is not the same as choking, is not dangerous and doesn’t seem to bother babies.
 If they gag on a piece of finger food, they simply spit it out and try again.
 It becomes more dangerous if an adult panics, as this may make the baby also panic and so increase the risk of her choking on the piece of food.

 Babies still having lots of breastfeeds will not need extra drinks for a while.
-However, when your baby starts to eat family foods, you may also want to begin to offer other drinks, in which case tap water is the best.
+However, when your baby starts to eat family foods, you may also want to begin to offer other drinks, in which case cooled boiled tap water is the best.
 You can experiment with different types of cups.
-Some mothers find that their baby manages to drink from an open cup (with assistance of course) while other mothers find that their baby manages a plastic feeder cup (the kind with a spout or a straw) better.
+Some parents find that their baby manages to drink from an open cup (with assistance of course) while other parents find that their baby manages a plastic feeder cup (the kind with a spout or a straw) better.
 Other mothers find that a small, narrow, transparent cup works well, as a baby can then see what he is drinking.

 Cows' milk should not be given as a drink until a baby is over 12 months of age.
 However, from 6 months, dairy foods can be used in small quantities as part of the baby’s solids diet, for example yoghurt, cheese or milk mixed with other solid foods.

-Your breastmilk alone will provide all the nutrients your baby needs for about the first 6 months.
+Breastmilk alone will provide all the nutrients your baby needs for about the first 6 months.
 Look for signs that your baby is ready for family foods and introduce them one at a time.
 Be relaxed and flexible in your approach to starting solids.
 Don’t aim to offer foods in a set order.
 Remember that he is being introduced to your family diet.
 Think of your baby as the youngest member of the family, who will gradually join in all family activities.
 This way you should not have any problems with his learning to share what the rest of the family eats.
 It is just a natural part of growing up!